Case Interview Practice

 • Jumping to conclusions without sufficient data.

-• Overcomplicating the solution instead of keeping it simple.
+• Overcomplicating solutions instead of keeping them simple.

 Practice drills